VincentChalnot/SidusEAVModelBundle/README.md

 - date: Stored as date, edited as Symfony date widget
 - datetime: Stored as datetime, edited as Symfony datetime widget
 - choice: Stored as varchar(255), edited as choice widget (required "choices" form_options)
-- data: Stored in a real Doctrine Many-To-One relationship with a related Data object, edited as a choice widget, requires the "family" form_option.
+- data_selector: Stored in a real Doctrine Many-To-One relationship with a related Data object, edited as a choice widget.
+Accepts a list of allowed families in the 'allowed_families' option.
-- embed: Stored like data but embed the edition of the foreign entity directly into the form, requires the "family" form_option.
+- embed: Stored like data but embed the edition of the foreign entity directly into the form.
+Requires a single family in the 'allowed_families' option.
 - hidden: Stored as varchar(255), will be present in the form as a hidden input.
 - string_identifier: **Experimental**, can be used to store the unique identifier of the family directly in the Data table for better performances.
 - integer_identifier: **Experimental**, see string_identifier